gladia-research-group/stag21/content/school/desc.md

 # Graduate School
 Following the tradition of STAG, the colocated Graduate School features several lectures in various topics in the field, held by world-class experts and lead researchers in the respective discipline.

 The school is addressed to PhD students and other postgraduate students, with an interest in Computer Graphics.
-All partecipants to STAG 2021 have access to the STAG Graduate School 2021.

-The school will be held remotely.
+The grad school will be held remotely and the registration is mandatory.
+All the details can be found here.